riddbtw/apex-aiming/README.md

 6. If you find yourself 'zoning out' or not really focusing on the goals/objectives of what you're trying to achieve, your gains will be severely hampered.
 You should actively be considering what you're weak at, where you need improvement, and focusing on getting the most out of your training.
 Sometimes you just need to take a break for awhile if your heart isn't in it.
 Playing music to help focus (sort of like with studying) can help.
 Whatever techniques you use to help focus apply here

 7. When following routines, make sure to play the entire routine but just reduce the amount of time played if you can't play for an hour or more.
-Usually I'll train for ~30 minutes before hopping into Apex for the day
+Usually I'll train for ~30 minutes before hopping into Apex for the day.
+That said, if you're hitting plateaus, it's a good indicator you need to spend more time training and isolate specific areas you need to improve

 # Aiming FAQ